-Up until 2013, Asperger’s syndrome and autism were considered different conditions.
+Up until 2013, Asperger's syndrome and Autism Spectrum Disorder (ASD) were considered different conditions.
 For years, these conditions were diagnosed separately, but they now fall under the umbrella of autism spectrum disorder.

 Both conditions have relatively similar symptoms.
 People suffering from either of the two exhibit similar communication and behavioral patterns, which makes the distinction between the two diagnoses fuzzy.
 The American Psychiatric Association therefore has since made a change to the manual practitioners use to diagnose mental health conditions.
 In the new edition, Asperger’s syndrome is incorporated into the diagnosis of ASD.